What Is a Fishbone Diagram?

 Depending on the basic reasons identified, the team develops action plans to address and reduce the defect rate.

-By organizing potential causes visually, the fishbone diagram helps teams to focus on efforts to solve their problem and identify the underlying causes of the problem.
-This basic cause allows for a more systematic and comprehensive approach to analysis.
+By organizing potential causes visually, the fishbone diagram helps teams to focus on efforts to solve their problem and identify the underlying causes of the problem. his basic cause allows for a more systematic and comprehensive approach to analysis.

 Fishbone diagrams are applicable in: